Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-linux.rst

                     mv ~/.pki ~/.pki.mozilla-old

-            Then finally, from the folder you have downloaded your Embassy's Root CA, run the following to add your Embassy's CA certificate to the OS trust store:
+            Finally, from the folder where you downloaded your Embassy's Root CA, run the following commands to add your Embassy's CA certificate to the OS trust store:

             .. code-block:: bash